junwatu/junwatu/README.md

 **🎖️  Technical Writer at Ovok** `(2024)`

-[Ovok](https://ovok.com) is API-first digital health enablement platform for developers.
+[Ovok](https://ovok.com) is an API-first digital health enablement platform for developers.

-My role is writing documentation explaining the FHIR concept and related API, how to integrate API into new or existing application, write sample applications and write detailed user manual how to use their dashboard.
+My role is writing documentation explaining the FHIR concept and related API, how to integrate API into new or existing applications, writing sample applications, and writing detailed user manuals on how to use their dashboard.

 ![ovok doc](/images/ovok-doc.png)